-Trading on a global scale can benefit your business in many ways, but there are some key factors to consider when working with international consumers.
+Trading on a global scale can benefit your business in many ways.
+However, there are some key factors to consider when working with international consumers.

 It is important for multilingual businesses to be aware of international laws, customs, traditions and regulations when operating in more than one country.
 This helps to maintain a positive brand image and reputation, ensuring your marketing messages resonate well with your target audience.